voxovistired/voxovistired/README.md

-Heyo I'm Aaron and welcome to my profile!
+Aaron 🇺🇸🇸🇪

-Here I might occasionally post libraries for haxe, goofy projects, and more!
+Freelance full-stack developer who can use multiple languages.

-Current languages I know are Python, A little bit of Java, Haxe, and wanting to learn Rust.
+Planning to major in CS.
-Thanks for stopping by!
+I mostly just chill, work on projects, and hang with friends :)

-Follow me on Twitter! https://www.twitter.com/voxov_tired
+I will eventually post more stuff on here once I have more freetime.